 Described by the Herald Tribune as “charismatic, brilliant, energetic”, Anu Tali is one of the most captivating and versatile conductors on the international scene today, an artist whose pursuit of fresh and ingenious artistic creativity is acclaimed worldwide by critics and public alike.

-Highlights of the 2022/23 season include a new production of Rossini’s Il Barbiere di Siviglia at the Staatsoper Unter den Linden in Berlin, appearances with the Philharmonia Orchestra, Orchestre Symphonique de Québec, BBC Scottish Symphony Orchestra, Orchestre National de Bordeaux, Duisburger Philharmoniker, Orchestre National d’île de France and a return to the Royal Philharmonic Orchestra.
+Highlights of the 2025/26 season include concerts with Konzerthausorchester Berlin, Munich Radio Orchestra, Kansas City Symphony, Orchestra Sinfonica Nazionale della RAI, Cologne Chamber Orchestra, Staatsorchester Rheinische Philharmonie and Nordic Symphony Orchestra in Tallinn.

-Former Music Director of the Sarasota Orchestra in Florida, Anu Tali appears regularly with orchestras worldwide including the New Japan and Tokyo Philharmonic orchestras, Orchestre National de France, Houston Symphony Orchestra, Mozarteumorchester Salzburg, Orquesta Sinfónica de RTVE and the Swedish Radio Symphony Orchestra.
+Former Music Director of the Sarasota Orchestra in Florida, Anu Tali appears with orchestras worldwide including the New Japan and Tokyo Philharmonic orchestras, Orchestre National de France, Houston Symphony Orchestra, Mozarteumorchester Salzburg, Orquesta Sinfónica de RTVE and the Swedish Radio Symphony Orchestra.
 In Germany she has worked with the Deutsches Symphonieorchester Berlin, Symphonieorchester des Bayerischen Rundfunks, Konzerthausorchester Berlin, Deutsche Kammerphilharmonie Bremen and Ensemble Modern.

-In opera, Tali has had major success with the production of Carmen at Magdeburg State Opera and was invited to conduct the Freiburger Barockorchester in a production of Gluck’s Telemaco at the Schwetzingen Festival and Theater Basel.
+In opera, Tali has had major success with the production of Il barbiere di Siviglia at Staatsoper Unter den Linden, with Carmen at Magdeburg State Opera and was invited to conduct the Freiburger Barockorchester in a production of Gluck’s Telemaco at the Schwetzingen Festival and Theater Basel.
 Another notable highlight includes acclaimed semi-staged performances of Goebbels’ Songs of Wars I Have Seen with ensembles including the London Sinfonietta at New York’s Lincoln Center, London’s Southbank Centre and in Saint Paul/Minnesota, Seattle and Barcelona.
 In 2021, she made history as the first woman to conduct an opera at the Teatro de la Maestranza in Seville, in the Calixto Bieito production of Carmen.

 Together with her twin sister Kadri, Anu Tali founded the Nordic Symphony Orchestra in 1997, with the aim of utilising music as a tool to develop cultural contacts between Estonia and Finland, and to unite musicians from around the world.
 Today the Nordic Symphony Orchestra brings together musicians from the world’s leading orchestras, with members from fifteen countries.
 In autumn 2007 the orchestra undertook its first European tour to Berlin and Munich.